shivannis/xandr-docs-public/xandr-docs/articles/invest/creative-faq.md

 it is hosted by a third-party ad server.

-There are a few things you can look for before sending a ticket into Xandr Support.
-First, does the trafficking code
-(html, javascript, etc.) match the creative?
+There are a few things you can look for before sending a ticket into Microsoft Advertising Support.
+First, does the trafficking code (html, javascript, etc.) match the creative?
 A javascript tag that is interpreted as pure html (e.g. `<script></script>`) should be trafficked as html.
 Raw javascript (e.g. `var x = "my tag"`) should be trafficked